HumaIlyas/Project-3/README.md

 </div>

 ## Player name
-The input of player's name will be asked in this section.
+* The input of player's name will be asked in this section.
 Then player's name will be used throughout the game so that the player can personally enjoy the game.
 <div style="margin-top: 20px; margin-bottom: 20px;">
     <img src="assets/images/player-name.jpg" alt="Player name">
 </div>

-If the player will not enter the name, it will be asked again to enter the name to start the game.
+* If the player will not enter the name, it will be asked again to enter the name to start the game.
 <div style="margin-top: 20px; margin-bottom: 20px;">
     <img src="assets/images/player-name-validation.jpg" alt="Player name validation">
 </div>

 ## Player attempt
-The player will attempt to hit the battleships on computer's grid by giving his/her input.
+* The player will attempt to hit the battleships on computer's grid by giving his/her input.
 The player has to enter a number for a row and a column (essentially, co-ordinates) to hit the battleship.
 <div style="margin-top: 20px; margin-bottom: 20px;">
     <img src="assets/images/player-attempt.jpg" alt="Player attempt">
 </div>

-If the suspected location is on a battleship, it is a hit and marked as "*".
-If the location is not on a battleship, it is a miss and marked as "x".
+* If the suspected location is on a battleship, it is a hit and marked as ' * '.
+If the location is not on a battleship, it is a miss and marked as ' x '.
 <div style="margin-top: 20px; margin-bottom: 20px;">
     <img src="assets/images/attempt-message.jpg" alt="Attempt message">
 </div>

 ## Computer attempt
 The computer will attempt to hit the battleships on player's grid.
 The coordinates will be randomly generated to hit the battleship.
-If the suspected location is on a battleship, it is a hit and marked as "*".
-If the location is not on a battleship, it is a miss and marked as "x".
+If the suspected location is on a battleship, it is a hit and marked as
+' * '.
+If the location is not on a battleship, it is a miss and marked as ' x '.
 <div style="margin-top: 20px; margin-bottom: 20px;">
     <img src="assets/images/computer-attempt.jpg" alt="Computer attempt">
 </div>

 ## Attempt result and message
-After each attempt of the player and the computer the updated score and message will be displayed to indicate that it was a hit or a miss.
+After each attempt of the player and computer the updated score and message will be displayed to indicate that it was a hit or a miss.
 <div style="margin-top: 20px; margin-bottom: 20px;">
     <img src="assets/images/attempt-result-message.jpg" alt="Attempt result & message">
 </div>